sandlerben/wikiracer/README.md

 The following environment variables can be set to customize the behavior of wikiracer.

-- `WIKIRACER_PORT`: The port on which to run a HTTP server (default :8000).
+- `WIKIRACER_PORT`: The port on which to run a HTTP server (default `8000`).
 - `NUM_CHECK_LINKS_ROUTINES`: The number of concurrent checkLinks workers to run (default 2).
 - `NUM_GET_LINKS_ROUTINES`: The number of concurrent getLinks workers to run (default 2).
 - `EXPLORE_ALL_LINKS`: Sometimes, the MediaWiki API doesn't return all links in once response.
 As a result, wikiracer continues to query the MediaWiki API until all the links are returned.
-If `EXPLORE_ALL_LINKS` is set to `"false"`, then wikiracer will not continue to query.
+If `EXPLORE_ALL_LINKS` is set to `"false"`, then wikiracer will not continue even if there are more links.

 ## Installation

-Clone the source code.
+Create a directory and clone the repo:

 ```
 $ mkdir $GOPATH/src/github.com/sandlerben/wikiracer